EunahYang/eunahyang.github.io/_pages/my_interests.md

 layout: page
 permalink: /Research Interests/
 title: Research Interests
 description: What excites me keeps changing.
-Here are my past and current curiosities.
+Here are my past record of academic journey and current curiosities.
 Reading from the bottom section may help, since this is in reverse chronological order.
 nav: true
 nav_order: 1
 ---